Skip to content

 The contacts resolver picks by file size on purpose. macOS keeps one folder per address book account (iCloud, On My Mac, etc); most are 2-record stubs and the iCloud one is the 7,500-record real source.
 Picking the first folder lexically, which is what the original implementation did, silently returned the stub on every machine where iCloud Contacts was enabled.
 That bug was fixed 2026-04-28 and the contacts resolver is now load-bearing in the Yoda truth-telling chain — a 2-record contacts table looks like an empty result, which the model would then need to not fabricate around.

-The on-disk Calendar.sqlitedb on macOS Sequoia (15) and Tahoe (16) is a stale stub containing only birthday master records, all dated 2006-01-01.
-The live event store routes through the EventKit XPC service.
+The on-disk Calendar.sqlitedb on macOS Sequoia (15) and Tahoe (16) is a stale snapshot, not an empty one — which is the more dangerous of the two.
+It holds thousands of rows: subscribed holiday calendars stretching out to 2037, a fossil layer of old personal events, the usual scatter of birthdays.
+What it does not hold is anything recently synced — query it for today and you get nothing, because the live event store routes through the EventKit XPC service and stopped writing to this file generations of macOS ago.
 Jocasta-mcp solves this with a separate Swift bridge (~/.sanctum/bin/jocasta-eventkit) that calls EKEventStore.predicateForEvents — SanctumBridge isn’t involved in the calendar path on modern macOS, even though it can technically open Calendar.sqlitedb.
-Querying calendar through the bridge will return the 2006 birthday slice.
-That’s deliberately noisy: the freshness defect lives in Apple’s storage layer, not in the bridge, and we’d rather a hard wrong answer than a soft fabrication.
+Querying calendar through the bridge returns that stale layer in full conviction.
+That’s deliberately noisy: the freshness defect lives in Apple’s storage layer, not in the bridge, and an answer that’s obviously a decade out of date is safer than a plausible one the model might smooth over.

 Ogilthorp3/sanctum-bridgemake build produces the .app bundle from launcher/main.c and bridge/server.js. make install drops it into ~/Applications/.
 Bundle ID stays ai.openclaw.denchclaw so the existing TCC FDA grant carries across rebuilds.

 The repo was reconstructed 2026-04-28 from the live deployed bundle.
 The original source had been inline-edited into the .app and never committed — the running binary on the Mac Mini was the only artifact, not on either Mac’s filesystem, in any restic snapshot, on any external drive, or in any Trash.
-The launcher was reverse-engineered from its 7-string strings(1) output and the legacy bash launcher (preserved as launcher/SanctumBridge.bash.legacy); the bridge/server.js is the live production code with the contacts-resolver fix folded in.
+The launcher was reverse-engineered from its strings(1) output — a binary that strips down to a single-digit handful of strings doesn’t hide much — and the legacy bash launcher (preserved as launcher/SanctumBridge.bash.legacy); the bridge/server.js is the live production code with the contacts-resolver fix folded in.

 The bundle is also now in the restic backup paths (~/Backups/sanctum-backup.sh) so a future inline-edit incident has somewhere to recover from.